pmusau17/Platooning-F1Tenth/README.md

 Welcome!
 This repository contains a host of [ROS](http://wiki.ros.org/ROS/Introduction) packages for the [F1Tenth Autonomous Racing Competition](http://f1tenth.org/).
 In this repository you will find ROS packages designed for both simulation and the F1Tenth hardware platform.
 The simulation is based on a Gazebo based virtual racing environment.
 Our goal is to develop the F1Tenth platform for AI research to experiment with deep learning, computer vision, reinforcement learning, and path planning for autonomous racing.

 If you have any questions or run into any problems.
 Feel free to send me an [email](mailto:patrick.musau@vanderbilt.edu) or to post an issue and I'll do my best to get back to you promptly.
+If you think something needs more documentation or explaining please send me an email too (I mean it).

 ![Three_Car_Sim](./images/three_car_platoon.gif "Three Car Simulation")